MarsyChan/MarsyChan.github.io/README.md

-# You've arrivd where the code is for Yami UB's Official Website
+# You've arrived where the code for Yami UB's Official Website is
+Yami.no

 You're free to reuse this

-Yami.no
+Yami